Saket-Upadhyay/lighthouseapi/README.md

 ---

-The android client for this project can be found at [Hritvik's GIT Repository](https://github.com/semwalhritvik/LighthouseAndroidClient) for the same.
+The android client for this project can be found at [Hritvik's GIT Repository](https://github.com/semwalhritvik/LighthouseAndroidClient).

 The rest of the contributors are as follows-
 * Core API: Saket Upadhyay